Pitfalls-100/Pitfalls-100/README.md

 ## Objective

-Continuing to study computer science, I've come to realize I seek to be at the intersection of software development and cybersecurity.
+In continuing to study computer science, I've come to realize I seek to be at the intersection of software development and cybersecurity.
 As such, I am eager to start my journey into this field as a frontend/backend webdeveloper.

-## Projects
+## Projects (from most to least recent)
 - Pygit
 - Telegram Script
 - Smart Bottle Base